The Case for Ranked Choice Voting

 Ranked Choice Voting (RCV) is a small change to the way we vote that produces big improvements to the election process.

-On the ballot you rank candidates in the order you prefer (1st, 2nd, 3rd, etc.).
-If your first-choice candidate does not receive enough votes, your vote counts towards your second choice and so on, until a candidate has a majority.
+On the ballot, voters rank candidates in the order they prefer (1st, 2nd, 3rd, etc.).
+If their first-choice candidate does not receive enough votes, your vote counts towards their second choice, and so on, until a candidate has a true majority (over 50%).
 Because of this, RCV ensures that your vote counts every time.

 Benefits: